resygas/.github/profile/README.md

-# ResyGas
+# resygas

 ![ResyGas Logo](./Vector.png)

 ## Overview
-ResyGas is a comprehensive system designed to enhance the reservation experience for hard-to-get restaurants.
+resygas is a comprehensive system designed to enhance the reservation experience for hard-to-get restaurants.
 Our organization comprises three main branches, each serving a unique purpose within the system.

 ## Branches